sebmillet/RF433recv/README.md

 shows how to decode RCSwitch protocols.

-About decoding automats being stores in PROGMEM
+About decoding automats being stored in PROGMEM
 -----------------------------------------------

 This has a performance impact that was measured, see file